Homotopy momentum sections on multisymplectic manifolds: Homotopy momentum section

 Therefore substituting \eqref{lefthand} and \eqref{righthand} to \eqref{MM2}, we obtain the equation, $\bracket{\mu_0}{[e_1, e_2]} = \rho(e_1) \bracket{\mu_0}{e_2}$. i.e.,

 for $e_1, e_2 \in \mathfrak{g}$.
+Therefore, Equation \eqref{homotopyMS} is equivalent to Equations \eqref{MM1} and \eqref{MM3}.
 Equation \eqref{MM3} means that the Lie algebra action is equivariant on $\mu_0$.
-Therefore, Equation \eqref{homotopyMS} is equivalent to Equations \eqref{MM1} and \eqref{MM3}.
-Two equations means that $\mu_0$ is a momentum map of the Lie group action on $M$.
+Two equations shows that $\mu_0$ is a momentum map of the Lie group action on $M$.